Umbria

 Organizing a trip to Umbria is easy

-from the logistic point of view as there are many transport options,
+from a logistic point of view as there are many transport options,

-ranging from flights that arrive in Perugia, in some neighbouring Tuscany
+ranging from flights that arrive in Perugia or neighbouring Tuscan

-Umbria for the first time will have to include in their itineraries
+Umbria for the first time should include Perugia,

 streets of Perugia for 10 days in July.
-The winter edition of the festival
+The winter version of the festival

 is celebrated in Orvieto.